Kishore015/Data-Processing-using-NodeJS/README.md

 Features
-.Fetches data from a specified API URL.
+1. Fetches data from a specified API URL.
-.Dynamically identifies arrays of objects within the API response.
+2. Dynamically identifies arrays of objects within the API response.
-.Processes data by adding metadata (processedAt timestamp).
+3. Processes data by adding metadata (processedAt timestamp).
-.Dynamically generates a file name from the API URL and ensures it is unique.
+4. Dynamically generates a file name from the API URL and ensures it is unique.
-.Saves the processed data as a JSON file.
+5. Saves the processed data as a JSON file.

 Setup
 1. Prerequisites